-You’ll hike across Europe’s largest mountain plateau to Saltria and then slowly descend to Monte Pana and ultimately the village of Santa Cristina in Val Gardena.
+You’ll hike across Europe’s largest mountain plateau to Saltria and then slowly descend to the Monte Pana plateau.
+The hike ends in the village of Santa Cristina in Val Gardena.
 This half-day hike isn’t rigorous and only takes 3:30 hours.

-- Distance: 12.8 km
+- Distance: 12.8 km point-to-point

 - Time Needed: 3:30 hours